What the Machines See

 The architecture review board meets every second Thursday.
 A team presents a proposal to extract a pricing calculation from a monolith into a dedicated service.
 The board evaluates it against a reference model last updated eight months ago.
 Forty-five minutes are spent debating which bounded context the service belongs in.
 In the codebase, sixty-three services follow a team structure from a reorganisation that predates the reference model by two years.
 The reference model describes nothing real.

-Architecture, in these organisations, is asked to perform a task it cannot fulfil: to impose coherence without changing the underlying structure of responsibility.
+Architecture, in these organisations, is asked to perform a task it cannot fulfil: to impose coherence without changing the structure of responsibility.
+When the business is separated from engineering, it becomes a compensatory discipline, expected to produce order in a system whose disorder is organisational rather than technical, without authority over either.
+The result looks deliberate while encoding avoidance.

 ...